Ant McPartlin Says He 'Can't Accept' Best Presenter NTA As He Honours Co-Host Dec Donnelly

 Ant McPartlin said he couldn’t accept the award for Best Presenter at this year’s National Television Awards, after he and Declan Donnelly walked away with the prize for the 18th consecutive year.

-The presenter paid tribute to his co-host and told Dec he was “the one reason” for receiving the gong, after Ant took time out of the spotlight following his arrest and conviction for drink-driving last year.
+The presenter paid tribute to his co-host and told Dec he was “the one reason” they were receiving the gong, after Ant took time out of the spotlight following his arrest and conviction for drink-driving last year.

 The presenting duo were not in attendance at Tuesday’s ceremony to collect the award due to filming commitments on the upcoming series of ‘Britain’s Got Talent’.